breadboard-ai/breadboard/packages/breadboard/docs/grammar/2-nodes-and-recipes.md

 (Sidebar: See how you can `await` the entire result or just individual fields.
 Either works.)

-We’ve just created the first recipe composed of two nodes!
+We’ve just created the first board composed of two nodes!

 This also works as one expression: